---

 #### Validation Prefix

-The **validation prefix** of a frame transaction is the shortest prefix of frames whose successful execution sets `payer_approved = true`.
+The **validation prefix** of a frame transaction is the shortest prefix of frames whose successful execution sets `payer`.

 Public mempool rules apply only to the validation prefix.
-Once `payer_approved = true`, subsequent frames are outside public mempool validation and may be arbitrary.
+Once `payer` has been set, subsequent frames are outside public mempool validation and may be arbitrary.
 In particular, `user_op` and `post_op` occur after payment approval and are therefore not subject to the public mempool restrictions below.

 #### Policy Summary